zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/realms/realms.md

-## Step 7 : Test table data accessibility on common objects with a PDB regular or mandatory realm
+## **STEP 7:** Test table data accessibility on common objects with a PDB regular or mandatory realm

 - Create a PDB regular realm on `C##TEST1` tables in `PDB21`.